From Physics Research Archive - Page 3

 Image credit: Scott Ehardt, Wikimedia Commons; image source; larger image

 The photo shows a Global Positioning System satellite.
-To find out how the system works, visit How does GPS work?, and be sure to see the video to understand how three or four different GPS satellites specify your position on Earth.
-For more, check out this Beyond Discovery page from the National Academy of Sciences.
+To find out how the system works, visit How does GPS work?.
+Be sure to see the video to understand how three or four different GPS satellites specify your position on Earth.

 image credit: Wolfgang Beyer (Wikimedia Commons); image source; larger image